barebox/barebox/Documentation/devel/contributing.rst

   CROSS_COMPILE_<arch>
   CROSS_COMPILE_<defconfig>

-You can also also build all configs for an architecture by omitting configs or just build everything at once::
+You can also build all configs for an architecture by omitting configs or just build everything at once::

   ./MAKEALL